What is Leveraged Finance?

 - Bonds: Fixed coupon-paying securities publicly registered with the SEC that are held and traded by institutional investors.
 Speculative-grade bonds are called “junk” or “high yield” bonds.

-Below is a table showing where the investment-grade/speculative-grade divide occurs across the credit ratings spectrum:
+The table below from S&P Global shows where the investment-grade/speculative-grade divide occurs across the credit ratings spectrum:

 As you would expect, investment-grade firms are far less leveraged (lower debt/EBITDA) and have higher interest coverage (EBIT/Interest):